vlad-timotei/3books/README.md

 - use LocalStorage instead of Cookies
 - modal full screen images
 - all images are now free stock images
+- generate random custom key game for each player

 <i> ver 2.5 </i> @ 07.2020